Although this hike is not a secret anymore and well known by many, it is still a classic not to be missed when visiting the Valais in Switzerland.

 There is a very simple camping place as well, just in case you have your tent in the boot.

 We got confused, and had difficulty to find the right path.
 So, make a copy of this hiking map which indicates the exact start of the hike.
-You need to hike to the little lake you see on the map (direction north - west).
+You need to hike to the little lake called Faflersee which is situated above the Hotel Fafleralp.
+You see it on the map (direction north – west).
 Once you are on the path there is no more confusion.

 Suggestions & Tips